THE POTTERS 2026

 NATALIE TOTTERDELL

-As an emerging potter with five years of experience creating primarily functional work, my art is constantly evolving to reflect new ideas and inspiration.
-My art is principally a reflection of my connection with and experiences in nature.
-Growing up on the outskirts of the Blue Mountains, a large part of my childhood was spent bushwalking through dramatic forest landscapes.
-This fostered a love of the natural environment and birds particularly, which led me to studying Environmental Science at University.
+As an emerging potter with six years of experience creating primarily functional work, my art is constantly evolving to reflect new ideas and inspiration.
+My art is principally a reflection of my connection and experiences in nature.
+I spent a lot of time in my formative years bushwalking throughout the Blue Mountains.
+This fostered a love of thnatural environment and birds particularly, which led me to studying Environmental Science at Macquarie University

-This passion and inherent appreciation of nature has resulted in me living in inspirational landscapes such as Uluru, Kakadu, Arnhem Land and more recently on the Far South Coast of NSW.
+My passion and inherent appreciation of nature has resulted in me living in inspirational landscapes such as Uluru, Kakadu, Arnhem Land and morerecently on the Far South Coast of NSW.
 These experiences continue to inspire me today and can be seen reflected in my designs.
-I started working with clay as a way of expressing my relationship with the natural world.
-Through experimentation of different forms, processes and techniques, I have attempted to nurture a deeper appreciation of the natural world and to portray that to others.
+While not formally trained in ceramics, my journey has been one of experimentation, reflection and self-direction.

 PETER WILSON